AdobeDocs/workfront.pt-BR/help/quicksilver/planning/access/sharing-permissions-overview.md

 ### Permissões para visualizações

 Você deve conceder permissões separadas para exibições de registros.
-A concessão de permissões para o espaço de trabalho não concede permissões para as exibições de registros no espaço de trabalho.
+Granting permissions to the workspace does not grant permissions to the record views in the workspace.

-Você deve conceder aos usuários permissão para exibições para permitir que eles tenham acesso aos seguintes elementos de exibição:
+You must give users permission to  views to allow them to have access to the following view elements:

 * Filtros
 * Visibilidade do campo